TWBug/GoldCardHenge/content/application/_index.en.md

 publishDate: 2020-11-05T07:09:20.617Z
 cover_image_alt: null
 ---
 Applying for the Taiwan Employment Gold Card is not a difficult task.
-Filling out and submitting the online form takes around **15-minutes**, but only if you have all the required documents prepared.
+Filling out and submitting the online form takes around **15-minutes**, if you have all the necessary documents prepared.
 Therefore, before filling out the application form, read the qualification section carefully and prepare all your required documents.
-Once you are ready, follow on with this step-by-step guide to lead you through the process.
-It is as simple as filling out your personal information, attaching the necessary supporting documents, and paying the application fee.
+Once you are ready, follow with this step-by-step guide that will lead you through the process.

-{{< base >}}

-## Required Documents

-1. Color copy of your passport with at least 6-month validity remaining
-2. 2-inch color passport/identification photo taken within six months (size identical to the Identification Card of our country, with clear resolution and without any hats or headwear).
-Check the specification on the application form if you are unsure.
-3. Attach the required supporting documents.
-Documents need to correspond to the requirements based on the qualification you have chosen to apply for.
-4. Your previous Taiwanese visa and residence permit (if any).
-{{< /base >}}

-{{< teaser prefix="" >}}
-With all the correct documentation submitted, it takes **at least over 60 business days** to complete the entire Employment Gold Card application process.
-If you are already in Taiwan, please make sure you have enough time remaining on your existing visa.
-If not, you may need to exit and re-enter the country, even if you are currently applying for a gold card.
-{{< /teaser >}}

 ![Gold Card Application Process](/cms-uploads/application-process.png)